Tiny African kingdom has skiing as Europe sweats summer heat | Entertainment

 Afriski may not be at the level of Europe's vast Alpine resorts but a love of winter sports is catching.

-At Afriski's Sky Restaurant and Gondola Cafe, happy hour starts at 10 am and skiers and boarders show off their winter fashions and party to house music, beers in hand.
-Some claim the bar is the highest in Africa, although that's challenged by the Sani Mountain Lodge, 130 km (80 miles) to the east on the Lesotho-South Africa border.
+At Afriski's Sky Restaurant and Gondola Cafe, happy hour starts at 10 a.m. and skiers and boarders show off their winter fashions and party to house music, beers in hand.
+Some claim the bar is the highest in Africa, although that's challenged by the Sani Mountain Lodge, 130 kilometers (80 miles) to the east on the Lesotho-South Africa border.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)